 This drum interface has been designed to offer a portable and high definition recording solution to aspiring producers at an affordable price.

 With high quality mic preamps, easy-to-use on-board monitor mixing and quality converters, the Presonus Studio 1824C USB audio interface is one of the best audio interfaces for recording drums on the market.
-It offers studio-quality sound at a great price.

 This is a complete all-in-one recording package that is perfect for home studios and it is compact enough for easy transportation for remote recording.
 The high quality XMAX preamps alongside the 24-bit/ 192 kHz conversion makes this an amazing drum mic interface for even the most demanding producers.